dali-lab/build/milestones/week06/refine-design.md

 ---

-Work your way through the feedback and decide on what needs refinement.
-Use your own judgement to act on priority items.
-Also use this time to add additional states for elements or pages that weren’t captured in the previous week.
+Use this time to add additional states for elements or pages that weren’t captured in the previous week.
+Prepare for science fair style shareouts by updating the Prototype.